 Various diagnostic methods are available to identify the etiology of the signs and symptoms of vaginitis.
-The purpose of this policy is to define medical necessity criteria for the diagnostic evaluation of vaginitis (excluding Trichomonas vaginalis, vaginal pH testing, and microscopic examination with saline and KOH) in members/enrollees \geq 13 years of age.
+The purpose of this policy is to define medical necessity criteria for the diagnostic evaluation of vaginitis in members ≥ 13 years of age.
 This policy also defines unnecessary amplified DNA- (deoxyribonucleic acid) probe testing for genitourinary conditions.